gitbugr/markdown_to_html/readme.md

 You can also remove the `-o FILE` argument to write to the buffer.

-All of the parsing logic is stored in the includes/markdown_parser.php file, and so small modification of the markdown_to_html.php file would be required for additional storage options.
+All of the parsing logic is stored in the includes/markdown_parser.php file, and so small modification of the markdown_to_html.php file would be required for additional storage drivers.

 ## Note